 With the help of a local named Abby Ortez, Lara and Jonah navigate through the thick Peruvian jungles and into the heart of the hidden temple.

-Along the way they discover that Trinity’s mercenaries are being hunted by another cannibal tribe.
+Along the way, they discover that Trinity’s mercenaries are being hunted by another cannibal tribe.

-Lara overcomes the trials of the spirit guides in order to progress further into the Hidden City of Paititi, which leads her into quarrelsome encounter between cultists and some villagers.
+Lara overcomes the trials of the spirit guides in order to progress further into the Hidden City of Paititi, which leads her into a quarrelsome encounter between cultists and some villagers.

 Lara saves one of the villagers, which turns out to be the son of Queen Unuratu, the rebel leader for the residents of Paititi.

-At the city, Lara discovers that Dr. Pedro Dominguez is actually named Amaru, and he was originally raised in Paititi.
+In the city, Lara discovers that Dr. Pedro Dominguez is actually named Amaru, and he was originally raised in Paititi.
 It turns out that Amaru/Dominguez was the brother of Unuratu’s husband, who was killed.